Shalini-2209/trip-guide/README.md

 # Trip-guide
-Web-application to plan your trips.
+Sample Web-application to plan your trips.
+Hotels can be reserved prior your journey.